mau-network/mau/README.md

 ## Storage

-Extending the Unix approach [everything is a file](https://en.wikipedia.org/wiki/Unix_philosophy) to the social applications will make any social application implementation a mere application that reads files from the user machine.
+Adopting the Unix approach [everything is a file](https://en.wikipedia.org/wiki/Unix_philosophy) in social applications will make any social application implementation a mere application that reads files from the user machine.

 We will present each piece of content on **𓃠 Mau** as a file in the user file system.